Singing Skylarks: Mobile Library Project

 Singing Skylarks was presented with the CEO Award for Volunteerism 2009 from the Motorola Foundation, which brought in a grant.
-The grant is used to sponsor education for children and mobile library projects.
+The grant was used for sponsoring education for children and mobile library projects.

 Education Sponsorship Projects

-The education sponsorship worth 30000 INR is done until 2011.
-Two students from the KR Puram area studying in a government school and two students studying in a government school in the Karur area of Tamil Nadu have benefited so far.
-Singing Skylarks volunteers Zakir and Karthikeyan are spearheading the efforts and will monitor the progress periodically.
-Along the same lines, a sponsorship of 6000 INR was used during 2011 for the education related activities and higher studies of girl child and women.
+Two students from the KR Puram area studying in a government school and two students studying in a government school in the Karur area of Tamil Nadu have been sponsored in this program.
+Singing Skylarks volunteers managed the efforts and continue to monitor the progress regularly.